Bertrand2/thetreasureplanet/README.md

 **Parrot:** It was our greed and our lust for power that got us into this situation you know?
 Waaah!

-**Long John:**

-[37:25]

-RAW YOUTUBE AUTOMATIC SUBTITLES : [Music]
-37:23
-and this is more than I bargained for
+**Long John:** This is more than I bargained for, those fiery monsters must have been trained to protect Captain Flint's treasure.

-37:29
+RAW YOUTUBE AUTOMATIC SUBTITLES :
+37:38
-those fiery monsters must have been trained to protect Captain Flint's treasure [Music] 37:38 oh the Magnus will it help us I'll share the treasure with you 50 50.
+oh the Magnus will it help us I'll share the treasure with you 50 50.
 Commander 37:44